• Skip to primary navigation

 How to Make Green Gumbo (Gumbo Z'Herbes)

 Make the Roux.
 Add peanut oil to a large pot and heat to medium heat.
 Add flour and stir.
-Cook for 20 to 30 minutes, constantly stirring, until the roux browns to the color of chocolate.
-I prefer a nice dark roux.
+Cook for 20 to 30 minutes, constantly stirring, until the roux browns to the color of peanut butter.
+I prefer a nice dark roux the color of chocolate sometimes.

 It is important to stir constantly to not burn the roux.